Aryantrikha/CBC-Report-Interpreter/README.md

 # CBC-Report-Interpreter
 # CBC Report Interpreter

-A Streamlit-based application that extracts CBC (Complete Blood Count) values from medical reports using OCR and predicts the urgency level using a machine learning model.
+An application that extracts CBC (Complete Blood Count) values from medical reports using OCR and predicts the urgency level using a machine learning model.

 > This project is developed for educational purposes and is not intended to replace professional medical advice.